Characterization of the gravitational wave spectrum from sound waves within the sound shell model: Low wave number tail of the GW spectrum from sound waves

 gives an accurate estimate for the evaluated phase transitions.

-By taking the low-frequency limit $k \to 0$ of the GW spectrum, we have found that its amplitude grows quadratically with the duration of the GW source when $\delta \tfin$ is short, and proportional to $\ln^2 (\tfin \HH_*)$ in general (see \Figs{Pi0_tfin}{Delta_0_ratio}).
-As previously discussed, this result is in contradiction with the usual linear growth.
-We come back to this aspect in \Sec{linear_vs_quadratic} and extend the discussion to a generic class of stationary UETC, while we discuss in \Sec{k3_k9} the causal scaling with $k^3$ that we have found (see \Eq{GW_spec_k0_norm}) and the reason why a $k^9$ spectrum is found in refs.~\cite{Hindmarsh:2019phv,Guo:2020grp}.
+By taking the low-frequency limit $k \to 0$ of the GW spectrum, we have found that its amplitude depends quadratically on the duration of the GW source when $\delta \tfin$ is short, compared to the Hubble time, and it is proportional to $\ln^2 (\tfin \HH_*)$ in general (see \Fig{Delta_0_ratio}).
+As previously discussed, this result is in contradiction with the linear dependence on the source duration usually assumed for the GW spectrum from sound waves, and from stationary processes in general.
+We come back to this aspect in \Sec{linear_vs_quadratic} and extend the discussion to a generic class of stationary UETC.
+In the next \Sec{k3_k9}, we instead analyze the $k$-dependence of the GW spectrum at large scales, and provide insight on the reasons why a $k^9$ behavior is found in Refs.~\cite{Hindmarsh:2019phv,Guo:2020grp}, as opposed to the usual causal $k^3$ scaling given in \Eq{GW_spec_k0_norm}.